ytakefuji/patient/README.md

 Based on data.csv, phope.py can calculate and predict values of biomarkers for the next visit.

-Predicting biomarker values allows patients to know the progress and trends of improvement in diseases.
+Predicting biomarker values allows patients to know the progress and trends of improvement in their diseases.

 Predictive values are hopes of patients.